AstroSnail/nixos-at-home/powerdns/README.txt

-After installing and starting, this service needs additional configuration.
 After installing and starting, maintenance has to be done manually.
 Useful commands are below (eliding boilerplate like `sudo -u pdns $(command -v pdnsutil) --config-dir=...`)